 During my time in Germany, I gazed in awe at the beautiful baroque architecture.
 But while it was amazing craftsmanship, that doesn’t mean J.S.
 Bach was surrounded only by stunning building designs in his time.
 It means those were the ones that survived because they were so amazing while the ugly ones were torn down.

 Likewise, most of us love stories with heroines like Barbara Corcoran, the Shark who turned a $1,000 loan into multibillion dollar business empire.
 But the idea that anyone with the right grit and inspiration can likewise become a successful entrepreneur, author, actor, soccer player, or inventor is survivor bias because we never see the failures.
-Nirvana and Apple both started in a garage, but there are many more bands and businesses who never left.
+Nirvana and Apple both started in a garage, but there are many more bands and businesses who never left it.